Open Space Board of Trustees Meeting

-Open Space Board of Trustees meetings are recorded by Channel 8 when held in Boulder City Council Chambers.
+Open Space Board of Trustees (OSBT) meetings are recorded by Channel 8 when held in Boulder City Council Chambers.
 You can watch archived videos of the meetings at any time or watch a live stream of a meeting while it is in progress on Channel 8's website.
-Please note, the Jan.
-8, 2019 business meeting and the Feb.
-20 and April 17, 2019 study sessions were not televised; audio recordings are available under past meeting materials.
+Please note, when meetings are not held in the Council Chambers, audio recording is still taken.
+Once available, those can be found under past meeting materials.

 (Please note that times are approximate.)

 II.
 (9:05) Topic Area #1: Board and staff roles and responsibilities; Board and staff

 relations and communications; OSBT meetings-- process & efficiencies